shriram/racket-embed-images-in-source-text/README.md

 A natural solution is to store images outside the file.
 This is a perfectly good solution, but *sometimes* it's useful to have a single self-contained file with all of its "assets".

 This library provides a "reader extension" to address this problem.
 Using `#reader "image-reader.rkt" …` makes the subsequent expression (in `…`) use this special reader extension.
-The reader extension is invoked using the `µ` reader key (on a Mac, you can easily type this as Command-m).
+The reader extension is invoked using the `µ` reader key (on a Mac, you can easily type this as Option-m).
 The `µ` must be followed by a uuencoded byte-string following a certain format.
 The reader then automatically turns this into an image value.

 The best way to understand the difference is to look at these two files side-by-side: